Mitigating Prior Shape Bias in Point Clouds via Differentiable Center Learning: Experiment

-Additionally, we only report the accuracy achieved on the ModelNet40 dataset for 1k points.
-The results presented in Table \ref{1} demonstrate that our method obtains more competitive results. \paragraph{Few-shot learning.} To demonstrate the model's ability of acquiring knowledge for new tasks with limited training data, we evaluate it in the context of few-shot learning.
+In addition to validating our approach on the classical self-supervised point cloud model, we conduct relevant experiments on two multimodal point cloud models.
+From the experimental results in Table \ref{1}, it can be observed that DCS-Net not only addresses the issue of prior shape bias in traditional models but also achieves moderate improvements in the evaluation metrics.
+This demonstrates the effectiveness of our approach in capturing more accurate representations of the global patterns in point clouds. \paragraph{Object Classification on Clean Object Dataset.} We evaluate our method on the ModelNet40 dataset \cite{wu20153d}, comprising 12,311 clean 3D CAD models spanning 40 categories.
+Following the experimental setup of Point-BERT \cite{yu2022point}, we utilize a two-layer MLP with a dropout rate of 0.5 as the classification head for the task.
+The model optimization is performed using AdamW with a weight decay of 0.05 and a learning rate of 0.0005.
+A batch size of 32 and a cosine annealing schedule are employed.
+Additionally, we only report the accuracy achieved on the ModelNet40 dataset for 1k points.The results presented in Table \ref{1} demonstrate that our method obtains more competitive results. \paragraph{Few-shot Learning.} To demonstrate the model's ability of acquiring knowledge for new tasks with limited training data, we evaluate it in the context of few-shot learning.
 Following the typical '$W$-way $S$-shot' setup, we randomly select $W$ classes and sample ($S$+20) objects for each class \cite{sharma2020self}.
 The model is then trained on $W \times S$ samples (support set) and evaluated on the remaining 20$W$ samples (query set).
 We conduct 10 independent experiments for each setting and report the average performance and standard deviation across the 10 runs.
 As shown in Table \ref{2}, DCS-Net enhances the model's generalization capability by employing both global feature reconstruction and local feature reconstruction as proxy tasks.